django/django/docs/asgi.rst

 There is no label on message types to say what they are; their type is implicit in the channel name they are received on.
-Two types that are sent on the same channel, such as HTTP responses and server pushes, are distinguished apart by their required fields.
+Two types that are sent on the same channel, such as HTTP responses and response chunks, are distinguished apart by their required fields.